OGRECave/blender2ogre/README.md

 ### Merge Objects on export
 You might have hundrets of objects, which you want to keep separate but have them in one `.mesh` on export.
-For this create a new group (Ctrl+G) named as `merge.<yourname>`.
+For this create a new collection (M) named as `merge.<yourname>`.
 The output will be a single `<yourname>.mesh` file.
-Alternatively link the group.
+Alternatively link the collection.

-> **NOTE:** The origin of the resulting merged object will be that of the *last* object you added to the group (although when reloading the blend file, this order will be lost).
+> **NOTE:** The origin of the resulting merged object will be that of the *last* object you added to the collection (although when reloading the blend file, this order will be lost).
-In order to have control over the precise location of where the merged objects origin will be, use the `dupli_offset` property of the Groups.
+In order to have control over the precise location of where the merged objects origin will be, use the `dupli_offset` property of the collection.
 Setting any value other than the default `(0, 0, 0)` will result in a mesh with the origin set to that value.
 For example:

 ![dupli-offset.png](images/dupli-offset.png)